-Assuming no RC file set "ishellpath" and the environment variable MSC\ISHELLPATH was not defined, the "ishellpath" value will be set to the directory referenced by "TPLDIR:".
+Assuming no RC file set "ishellpath" and the environment variable MSC_ISHELLPATH was not defined, the "ishellpath" value will be set to the directory referenced by "TPLDIR:".
 MSC Nastran will attempt to locate the ISHELL program in the current working directory, the TPL directory, or in the PATH.

-Example: nrod ver av cample ishellpath=bin . - - This example assumes either the current working directory or the bin subdirectory contains the ISHELL program iter iter=yes, no Default: No (do not execute iterative solver) Controls execution of iterative solver Nastran Quick Reference Guide for n - jid jid= pathname Default: None Specify the name of the input data is command line.
-Any command line assumed to be the input file; only the argument tha t does not have a keyword is Example: nast_ver th is that example The input file "example.dat" is used l; the tokens " 'this" and "that" are ignored.
-Note: If the input file is specified as "example" and the files "example.dat" and "example" both exist, the file "example.dat" will be chosen.
-In fact, it is impossible to use a file named "example" as the input data file if a file named "example.dat" exists. jidpath jidpath=path-spec Default: None Specify a list of directories to search if the input data file or any INCLUDE file does not specify a pathname component and does not exist in the current directory.
+Example: prod_ver ex ample ishellpath=bin This example assumes either the current working directory or the bin subdirectory contains the ISHELL program iter iter=yes, no Default: No (do not execute iterative solver) Controls execution of iterative solve Nastran Quick Reference Guide for r - jid jid=pathname Default: None Specify the name of the input data command line.
+Any command line assumed to be the input file; only the argument tha t does not have a keyword is Example: nast_ver th is that example The input file "example.dat" is used d; the tokens " this" and "that" are ignored.
+Note: If the input file is specified as "example" and the files "example.dat" and "example both exist, the file "example.dat" will be chosen.
+In fact, it is impossible to use a finamed "example" as the input data file if a file named "example.dat" exists. jidpath jidpath=path-spec Default: None Specify a list of directories to search if the input data file or any INCLUDE file does not specify a pathname component and does not exist in the current directory.
 One or more of these directories may include a "wildcard" specification, as described below, requesting sub-directory searching.
 On LINUX, the directory level separator character is slash ("/").
 On Windows , the directory level separator character can be slash ("/") or back-slash ("\").
 This keyword may also be set by the MSC_JIDPATH environment variable.
 The environment variable overrides the RC files, and the command line overrides the environment variable.
 This keyword may not be specified in a condition nal section of an RC file.
 It is very important to note that the cumulative.
-That is, the directory list the directory list specified by a previous description below about environment cumulative definition could be specified. st specified by ous instance on t variable rep this keyword completely replaces of this keyword.
-However, see the LINUX example: nast_ver ex ample jidpath=\$HOME Windows Example: nast_ver ex ample HOMEDRIVE%%HOMEPATH%
+That is, the directory li the directory list specified by a previ description below about environment cumulative definition could be spec st specified by lous instance on tous instance on the second this keyword completely replaces of this keyword.
+However, see the LINUX example: nast_ver ex ample jidpath=\$HOME Windows Example: nast_ver exa jidpath=% ample HOMEDRIVE%%HOMEPATH%